 This technique works well even if you have to deliver a large number of bullet points.
 Just add a new image for each new bullet point.

 3) Map it Out in Your Memory Palace

-Now, pick a location you can easily remember in great detail.
-It could be your bedroom, kitchen, or even your closet.
-Then create a logical ‘route,’ based on which objects you see first.
-For example, what are the objects you’ll see on the walk from your bedroom door to your bed?
+Next, pick a location you can easily remember in great detail.
+It could be your house, office, or even the meeting room or banquet hall, if you want.
+Then create a logical ‘route,’ based on which rooms or objects that you see first.
+For example, when you open the front door of your home, what is the first room that you enter?

 After deciding on a route, imagine taking that route and focusing on the rooms or items AND the order that you see them.
 Using my home as an example, when I enter through the front door, I'm standing in the formal living room.
 The first object that I see is the sofa to my left.
 This is where my dog sleepily wags her tail when I first enter.
 To my right is my wife's office.
 Straight ahead is the formal dining area with the big table that is only used when my family visits on a holiday.
 Next is the smaller living area where the TV and comfy sofas are.
 Finally is the kitchen with the island in the middle.